 Xplore New Student Program

-This FREE program takes place a few days before New Student Orientation (NSO) and is designed for first-generation students interested in science, math, and health sciences.
+This FREE program takes place a few days before New Student Orientation (NSO) and is designed for students from historically under-represented groups in science, math, and health sciences.
 By participating in this program, students will gain tools to succeed in science and math courses at Lewis & Clark.
-Students will take part in lab activities, critical thinking tasks, scavenger hunts on and off campus, meeting with current students and faculty, and much more!
+Students will take part in lab activities, critical thinking tasks, scavenger hunts on and off campus, meeting with current students and faculty, field trips in the beautiful Oregon outdoors and much more!

 What is the purpose of Xplore?